Language

 Adjacent Prime Finder

-For any given number, find both the previous and next prime numbers.
+For any number, find both the previous prime (the largest prime below it) and the next prime (the smallest prime above it), each with a copy button.

 Range Prime Lister